-An integral, demanding, and rewarding part of the Radiography Program at Northampton Community College is clinical education (1,560 hours).
-Clinical education is divided into a total of five (5) courses.
+An integral, demanding, and rewarding part of the Radiography Program at Northampton Community College is clinical education (1,568 hours).
+Clinical education is comprised of six (6) courses.

-The assigned clinical education sites provide facilities for the student to learn to competently and proficiently perform a full range of radiographic procedures on children, adults, and the elderly.
+The assigned clinical education sites provide facilities for the student to learn to competently, and proficiently, perform a full range of radiographic procedures on children, adults, and the elderly.